 and thus $u_\lambda(\vec x)$ and $v_\lambda(\vec x)$ have the interpretation of a ``particle" and ``hole" wavefunction respectively.
 We also see the emergence of a ``momentum operator" \cite{Blaizot_1986,Pethick_2008},

-associated with a zero-mode solution of the Bogoliubov equations \cite{Blaizot_1986,Lewenstein_1996}.
+associated with a zero energy eigenvalue (or zero-mode) solution of the Bogoliubov equations: $u_z(\vec x)=-v_z^*(\vec x)=\psi_c(\vec x)$ \cite{Blaizot_1986,Lewenstein_1996}.
 The ``mass" in the Hamiltonian, $M \equiv \partial_\mu \int d^3 x |\psi_c|^2$, is a (positive) inverse energy scale introduced for convenience \cite{Blaizot_1986}.
-Lastly, there is a shift in the reference energy that arises due to the pairing terms in Eq.~(\ref{H_expansion}).
+Lastly, in Eq.~(\ref{H_bogoliubov}) there is a shift in the reference energy that arises due to the pairing terms in Eq.~(\ref{H_expansion}).
 This energy shift, which is nonpositive, is given by:

 We can define a ``position operator", $\hat Q_z$, which obeys the canonical commutation relation $[\hat Q_z, \hat P_z] = i$ as \cite{Lewenstein_1996,Pethick_2008}